FriendsLearn

 FriendsLearn is a privately held life science research and biotechnology mHealth company, with offices in San Francisco California and Chennai.
 The company was founded in 2011 and develops mobile health technologies, best known as the producer and developer of fooya!.
 FriendsLearn is a pioneer of Digital Vaccines, which Carnegie Mellon University featured as one of the top breakthroughs in technology as part of the annual "Year in Review" publication.
 The company is known for first in class therapeutic candidates in the field of neuromodulation and neurocognitive training through the use of artificial intelligence, virtual reality technology, neuropsychology based behavior design, gamification and learnified entertainment.

 FriendsLearn is the founding research translation and innovation partner of Carnegie Mellon University's Digital Vaccine Project.

+In 2025, FriendsLearn has established a partnership with National University of Singapore Yong Loo Lin School of Medicine and School of Computing and Carnegie Mellon University to further pioneering work on digital vaccines in Singapore.

 FriendsLearn and Carnegie Mellon University won the 2022 Transformative Business Award by the Financial Times and the World Bank's International Finance Corporation for their pioneering deep tech breakthroughs with Digital Vaccines under the category of Frontiers Market Solutions.
 They were chosen by a panel of eminent judges from 219 nominations at a ceremony in London.